syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/05.lbaas/docs.en.md

 http://195.192.128.20:80
 ```

-Open Anyapp in your browser via `http://<loadbalancerIP>` which shows the IP of the currently-used backend server.
+Open AnyApp in your browser via `http://<loadbalancerIP>` which shows the IP of the currently-used backend server.
-Open Anyapp in other tabs/windows to see the load balancer working.
+Open AnyApp in other tabs/windows to see the load balancer working.

 ![LBAnyApp](../../images/AnyApp_20180301.png)